arcanecode/VeraCrypt-CommandLine-Examples/README.md

 ## Links to Posts

+Below are links to the individual VeraCrypt related posts at ArcaneCode.com.
+The list will be updated as new  posts are added to the series.

 [VeraCrypt - A Powerful Encryption Utility](https://arcanecode.com/2021/05/24/veracrypt-a-powerful-encryption-utility/)

 [Creating and Using Hidden Contaiers in VeraCrypt](https://arcanecode.com/2021/05/31/creating-and-using-hidden-containers-in-veracrypt/)

-[VeraCrypt on the Command Line for macOS](https://arcanecode.com/2021/06/07/3504/) [VeraCrypt on the Command Line for Windows](https://arcanecode.com/2021/06/14/veracrypt-on-the-command-line-for-windows/)
+[VeraCrypt on the Command Line for macOS](https://arcanecode.com/2021/06/07/3504/)

+[VeraCrypt on the Command Line for Windows](https://arcanecode.com/2021/06/14/veracrypt-on-the-command-line-for-windows/)

 Coming soon:

 VeraCrypt on the Command Line for Linux

 ---